5 Cheap Android Standalone Smartwatches under $200

 - Full Google Play Store – Install any application you want

-- Many of them are large and may be uncomfortable for small wrist
+- Many of them are large and may be uncomfortable for people with small wrist

-- Waterproof ratings – Most have only an IP67 rating and not suitable for swimming.
+- Waterproof ratings – Most have only an IP67 rating and not suitable water activities.

-Visit Android Standalone Smartwatches to see more of these devices.
+Visit Android Standalone Smartwatches to see more of these devices or click each watch link for more information.